Netflix’s Latest Offering, ‘Kingdom,’ Is A Korean Medieval Zombie Series

 “I am thrilled about partnering with an eminent writer like Kim Eun-hee.
 Kingdom presents the opportunity to work on long-form television at its most ambitious and on a truly cinematic scale because of the unparalleled creative freedom that Netflix as a global internet television network provides,” said director Kim Seong-hun.

-“I wanted to write a story that reflects the fears and anxiety of modern times but explored through the lens of a romantic fascination of the historical Joseon period,” Kingdom writer, Kim Eun-hee, explained in the press release from Netflix.
+“I wanted to write a story that reflects the fears and anxiety of modern times but explored through the lens of a romantic fascination of the historical Joseon period,” Kingdom writer Kim Eun-hee explained in the press release from Netflix.

-While Kingdom may be a new concept to the zombie genre, for one of the shows creators, Kim Eun-hee, it has been five years in the making, having started his involvement in Kingdom back in 2011.
+While Kingdom may be a new concept to the zombie genre, for one of the show’s creators, Kim Eun-hee, it has been five years in the making, having started his involvement in Kingdom back in 2011.

 Netflix also released a statement in regard to their collaboration between Kim Seong-hun and Kim Eun-hee in Kingdom.